 The hate towards Gays was further perpetuated when first HIV/AIDS cases started appearing.

 Absolut vodka had gay targeted advertising running for decades.
 The LGBTQ community was one of the first adopters when the brand tried to launch their product in the US in 1979.
 The brand published their ads in gay publications to spread the word.

 In the early 90s people became more vocal, celebrities started coming out.

 The Pink Pound/The golden group – The theory that gay couples have no children, therefore they have more money, which makes them a lucrative target market as they have extra money to spend.

-The Alphabety Spaghetty group = LGBT, LGBTQ, LGBTQ+, LGBTQAI,...
+The Alphabetty Spaghetty group = LGBT, LGBTQ, LGBTQ+, LGBTQIA,...

 Brands usually target just the G, the rest are ignored.

 (The aforementioned terms, which could be seen as offensive, were used by the presenter in a joking manner to illustrate the growth of new identities we have seen recently.)

 1994 Ikea decided to run an ad with a gay couple – it caused a stir.
 There were threats.
 Ikea was demonized by politicians.
 The director backed out of it saying that it was not meant to be perceived in that light - instead of owning up to his values.

 (It is safe to say, that I was somewhat oblivious to the LGBTQ+ history and I still have a lot to learn.
 I got a lot out this brief overview but I am sure that I missed out on some pieces of information.
 So take this as a disclaimer as I have not studied Queer history.)